 - A person under the age of 18 years.

-The above information relates to who can contest a will in Queensland, but our lawyers also have experience with and can advise on family provision matters in other Australian States and Territories.
+The above information relates to who can contest a will in Queensland, but our wills and estate lawyers also have experience with and can advise on family provision matters in other Australian States and Territories.
 Please contact us to discuss your potential claim.